gearpump/gearpump/docs/deployment-resource-isolation.md

    Please note the gearpump.cgroup.root **gearpump** must be consistent with the group name in /etc/cgconfig.conf.

-3. Repeat the above-mentioned steps on each machine where you want to lauch Gearpump
+3. Repeat the above-mentioned steps on each machine where you want to launch Gearpump

 4. Start the Gearpump cluster, please refer to [Deploy Gearpump in Standalone Mode](deployment-standalone.html)

-## Launch Application From Commad Line
+## Launch Application From Command Line
 1. Login into the machine which has Gearpump distribution.

 2. Enter into Gearpump's home folder, edit gear.conf under folder ```${GEARPUMP_HOME}/conf/```